ublue-os/website/docs/index.md

 This project's purpose is to:

-- Provide a diverse set of Fedora based images for people to use as their desktop operating system
+- Provide a diverse set of [continuously delivered](https://en.wikipedia.org/wiki/Continuous_delivery) Fedora-based images for people to use as their desktop operating system
 - Provide a diverse set of tools and reusable automation "kits" for more technical users so that they can customize and share their images with others
 - Act as a proving ground for new ideas around the Linux desktop
 - Help new contributors to start their cloud native and open source journeys no matter their skill level